chipmanfu/Cyber-Range/README.md

 ## New Features

-- Updated NRTS docker services to add logging and log management
+- Updated NRTS docker services to push logs into the docker logs.
+You can see service logs by running docker logs <serviceName>
 - Modified SSL cert creation to simulate SSL cert aging.
 New certs will be created with an offset creation date between 6-18 months old
 - Added a Domain Fronting Content Delivery Network redirector to the NRTS server